 On the Democratic side, Rep. Nick Rahall of West Virginia will remain as ranking member of the committee, and Peter DeFazio of Oregon is expected to stay on as ranking member of the Highway Subcommittee.

 Phillips added that the committee will get at least a dozen new members, as a consequence of the election and assignment changes.
+In the Senate

 In the Senate, Barbara Boxer, D-Calif., a key author of this year's highway bill, will remain at the helm of the Environment and Public Works Committee.
 The ranking member, Sen. James Inhofe, R-Okla., is term-limited out of that job and is to be replaced by Sen. David Vitter, R-La.